mitchfwx/Obituary-Sentiment-Analysis/README.md

 bottomNames = summaryTable[summaryTable.Count >= 4].nsmallest(40, "Average").reset_index(drop = True).sort_values("Average", ascending=True)
 ```

-There is VERY little variation in the top names.
-All have a score of essentially 1, and unfortunately there is only a single observation for each name.
+There is little variation in the top names.
+All of the top names have a very high score that is between .8 and 1.
 That doesn't really tell us much of anything, other than that particular Del was extremely well liked.
+Additionally, it is challenging to take any major conclusions when the number of observations for most of the top names is less than 10.

+However, I do find it quite interesting that the name Jane is not only in our top 40 names, but also appears in our data set over 40 times!
+Not only have a lot of "Jane's" died since 2018 in Indianapolis, they were all very well liked.

 ```python